djog/minecraft_quest/README.md

 # Minecraft Quest

 Minecraft team sports.

 ## Goal

  * Work together to do as much objectives as possible

+## What is Minecraft Quest?

+Minecraft Quest is a team sports within the world of Minecraft, in which a team tries to score as much points as possible.

+The tasks to get points are known beforehand, in the form of a bingocard, e.g. [here](https://mcquest.daanschenkel.nl/bingokaart.html), with task such as 'Collect 10 apples', 'Kill
+5 zombies', etc.

+Both the world seed and the bingocard seed are known beforehand, so that the teams can practice.

 ## Time schedule